 Given that insight and data into website traffic’s true breakdown can be hard to come by and given that to my knowledge, an experiment of this kind, is unprecedented, we wanted to see what would happen to our breakdown of web traffic if we were to plug the conclusions of Groupon’s study into our data.

 64% of Website Visitors Come from Organic Search

 By taking 60% of visits originally attributed to ‘direct’ and reallocating them to ‘organic search’, organic search went from 47% of all visits to 64%.
 Direct visits dropped from 29% of visits to 12%.
 This significant discrepancy—17% separates the ‘before’ and ‘after’ allocations should be enough to give marketers pause—and question the assumptions on which their digital strategy lies.

 Organic Search is Responsible for a far Greater Percentage of Website Traffic than Originally Thought

 The question of what percentage of our overall website traffic comes from organic search is an important one.
 In fact, there is arguably no single more important piece of information a search practitioner or marketing executive can have in budgeting, headcount or strategy decisions.
 Improving organic search has implications on not only paid search but now direct even if it is just a tracking measure.

 In fact, there is arguably no single more important piece of information a search practitioner or marketing executive can have in budgeting, headcount or strategy decisions.

-By plugging Groupon’s research into Conductor’s research on web traffic distribution, it is clear that organic search is likely responsible for a far greater percentage of site traffic than originally thought.
+By plugging Groupon’s research into Conductor’s research on website traffic distribution, it is clear that organic search is likely responsible for a far greater percentage of site traffic than originally thought.